Television in Fiji: History

 In October 1991, the government granted Television New Zealand a temporary license to operate a television service, Fiji One Television, to carry the 1991 Rugby World Cup initially with coverage in Suva with coverage extending to Nausori and Navua its transmitter located in Tamavua in the outskirts of Suva.
 In December 1991, following positive interest in the Suva area, the coverage area was extended to the whole of the Western Division, with transmitters installed in Tualesia (southeast of Lautoka) and the Sabeto Range providing signals to Lautoka, Nadi and their surrounding areas.

-Eyeing for the creation of a permanent service, the government and TVNZ signed a Memorandum of Understanding.
+Eyeing the creation of a permanent service, the government and TVNZ signed a Memorandum of Understanding.
 When the company was scheduled to go permanent, TVNZ would manage the service and use the resources of the FNVC using the existing Fiji One service.
 TVNZ was only involved in the service on a "contractual basis", providing operational and managerial expertise until Fiji TV was set to become self-sustaining, which according to TVNZ, would take five years.

 Fiji One went regular in July 1994.
 At the same time, it announced the implementation of a two-channel subscription television service known as Sky Fiji (later Sky Pacific).
 Its broadcasts started on 30 June 1996.
 In 1999, the service added a third.
 Labasa Town received a tender in 2004 from a Chinese company (from Fushun) to install a cable TV network in Vanua Levu.
-At the same time, Sky Fiji became Sku Pacific, a digital television services with national and international reach, covering multiple countries and jurisdictions in the Pacific area.
+At the same time, Sky Fiji became Sky Pacific, a digital television services with national and international reach, covering multiple countries and jurisdictions in the Pacific area.
 A second company, Pacific Broadcasting Services Fiji, opened in 2005, but closed in 2012.
 A second television channel, Mai TV, was founded in 2006 and started broadcasts two years later.

 The Fijian Broadcasting Corporation finally launched a television channel in 2010, FBC TV.
 It was tasked to introduce the digital terrestrial network in 2014, whose first tests began in July 2015.
 In 2016, the Walesi platform started broadcasting.
 Fiji Television and FBC were given additional channels.
-FBC was given LCNs 1 and 3 (FBC TV and FBC 2) and Fii One, LCN 2.
+FBC was given LCNs 1 and 3 (FBC TV and FBC 2) and Fiji One, LCN 2.
 FBC launched FBC Plus and FBC 2, while Fiji TV launched Fiji Two.